How Many Pages a Day Should I Read? Find Your Number

 Use this adjustment method:

-• Low-energy or crowded day: set a minimum goal you can finish in a short sitting.
+• Low-energy or crowded day: set a minimum you can finish in a short sitting.

-• Normal day: use your standard daily goal based on your baseline pace.
+• Normal day: use your standard target based on your baseline pace.

 • Demanding text: cut pages until you can stay attentive without rushing.